War correspondent: First and Second Balkan Wars

 The First Balkan War (1912–1913) between the Balkan League (Serbia, Greece, Montenegro and Bulgaria) and the Ottoman Empire, and the Second Balkan War (1913) between Bulgaria and its former allies Serbia and Greece, was actively covered by a large number of foreign newspapers, news agencies, and movie companies.
 An estimated 200–300 war correspondents, war photographers, war artists, and war cinematographers were active during these two nearly sequential conflicts.

 First World War

 The First World War was characterized by rigid censorship.
 British Lord Kitchener hated reporters, and they were banned from the Front at the start of the war.
 But reporters such as Basil Clarke and Philip Gibbs lived as fugitives near the Front, sending back their reports.
 The Government eventually allowed some accredited reporters in April 1915, and this continued until the end of the war.
 This allowed the Government to control what they saw.

 French authorities were equally opposed to war journalism, but less competent (criticisms of the French high command were leaked to the press during the Battle of Verdun in 1916). was imposed by the United States, though General John J. Pershing allowed embedded reporters (Floyd Gibbons had been severely wounded at the Battle of Belleau Wood in 1918).

+Second World War

+American broadcast journalist Edward R. Murrow gained great public acclaim in the United States for his vivid and compelling live radio reports from London during the Blitz, prior to U.S. entry into World War II in December 1941.

+United Kingdom

+At the beginning of the war the matters of war reporting came under the authority of a Public Relations Section created as part of the British Expeditionary Force (BEF).
+At the beginning of World War II, the War Office urged all the major newspapers to nominate men to accompany the BEF.
+While the official process of vetting journalists took place, the War Office authorised to provide a limited ‘eye-witness’ coverage.
+Journalist Alex Clifford became one the first ‘eye-witness’ who joined the BEF units in France in September 1939.

+The first official group of British, Commonwealth and American correspondents arrived in France on October 10, 1939 (among them were O. D. Gallagher, Bernard Gray).

+All of the war reporting was subject to censorship, directed by the chief press censor George Pirie Thomson.
+At the start of the war the Royal Navy implemented a policy that curtailed war correspondents' presence on its ships.
+This positioned them as the most conservative branch of the British military in terms of media engagement.